Generalized Multiple Importance Sampling: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec_problem}, we describe the problem and we revisit the standard IS methodology.
 In Section \ref{sec_sampling}, we discuss the sampling procedure in MIS, propose three new sampling strategies, and analyze some distributions of interest.
 In Section \ref{sec_weighting}, we propose five different weighting functions, some of them completely new, and show their validity.
 The different combinations of sampling/weighting strategies are analyzed in Section \ref{sec_MIS_schemes}, establishing the connections with existent MIS schemes, and describing three novel MIS schemes.
 In Section \ref{sec_variance}, we analyze the performance of the different MIS schemes in terms of the variance of the estimators. {Then, Section \ref{sec:applyingMIS} discusses some relevant aspects about the application of the proposed MIS schemes, including their use in adaptive settings.
-Finally, Section \ref{sec_results} presents some descriptive numerical examples where the different MIS schemes are simulated, and Section \ref{sec_conclusions} contains some concluding remarks.}
+Finally, Section \ref{sec_results} presents some descriptive numerical examples where the different MIS schemes are simulated, and Section \ref{sec_conclusions} contains some concluding remarks.
+A running example is introduced in Section \ref{sec_sampling} and continued in Section \ref{sec_weighting}, Section \ref{sec_MIS_schemes}, Section \ref{sec_variance} and Section \ref{sec_results} in order to clarify the flow of the paper.
+In addition, we perform numerical simulations on the running example, where the proposal pdfs are intentionally well chosen, to evidence the significant effects produced by the different interpretations of the sampling and weighting schemes.